Dan0sz/host-analytics-locally/readme.txt

 = WordFence (or another security plugin) is detecting file changes in local-ga.js.
 What's going on? =

-This is perfectly normal, since this is the file that is updated by the built-in cronjob.
-Change the path where analytics.js is saved within CAOS to a path which is ignored by your security plugin (e.g. /uploads/ or /cache/).
+This is perfectly normal, since this is the file that was updated by the built-in cronjob in older versions of CAOS for Analytics.
+Update to the latest version and change the path where analytics.js is saved within CAOS to a path which is ignored by your security plugin (e.g. /uploads/ or /cache/).
 This should resolve any issues you're having.

 = Is CAOS compatible with WooCommerce Google Analytics Integration? =